Yin Haoyu: Impact and influence

 The popularity of Patrick have led his to endorsing several brands, he has gained recognition as a sought-after endorser by various local and international brands.
 Patrick's commercial influence and marketing potential have been noted by media outlets.
 Some companies have reported a notable increase in sales after collaborating with Patrick.
 In 2021, he topped Ai Man's Data Star's Business Value list for the month of April to June.
 After he was appointed as the youth brand ambassador for My Foodie's Pet food, the brand's sales record surpassed the previous year, as well as topping the most popular Chinese brands list for Tmall 6.18.
 He made more than 24 million yuan in 2021 with more than 7 endorsement deals in a few months.
 Upon landing his first solo magazine cover shoot with Men's Health China for their November 2021 issue, the magazine's distributor reported that all 24,000 printed and in-stock copies sold out within minutes.
 His partnership with Balmain emerged as one of the brand's most iconic global celebrity features in 2021.
 In addition, Patrick become one of the most in-demand endorsers among young consumers for his outstanding performance skills.

 Patrick has been topping various charts for consecutive weeks and months since his breakthrough.
 In 2022, he topping the "Brand Endorsement List" published by the Zhiku Xingtu, a chart that tracks Chinese celebrities with the most online searches and engagements.
 In 2023, he topped 'Brand Endorsement List' published by the Zhiku Xingtu several times.

+Philanthropy

+Patrick engages in numerous philanthropic activities, promoting various causes such as animal welfare, health, children, education, sports, and disability advocacy.